neilberkman/docusign_elixir/README.md

 Unofficial DocuSign Elixir Library used to interact with the eSignature REST API.
 Send, sign, and approve documents using this client.

+## Quick Start with LiveBook

+**The easiest way to get started** is through our interactive [embedded_signing.livemd](examples/embedded_signing.livemd) LiveBook example.
+This notebook provides a complete working demonstration of DocuSign embedded signing, allowing you to:

+1. Connect to the DocuSign API
+2. Create and send documents for signing
+3. Generate an embedded signing URL
+4. Download signed documents

+Just open the LiveBook and follow along - no environment setup required!

 ## Installation

 The package can be installed by adding `docusign` to your list of dependencies in `mix.exs`: